 Browallia Blue plants are known for their beautiful blue flowers that brighten up the shade.
-These plants have grown really well for us in hanging baskets or pots that will won’t get a lot of sun, but they can also be planted in the landscape.
+These plants have grown really well for us in hanging baskets or pots that will won’t get a lot of sunlight, but they can also be planted in the landscape.

 New Guinea impatiens also don’t come in quite the bold blue hue that Browallia Blue does, so these plants grow really well with each other.

 Fuchsia is often grown in hanging baskets.
-With its draping branches and gorgeous blooms, its been a favorite for many gardeners.
+With its draping branches and gorgeous blooms, it’s been a favorite for many gardeners.

 Ferns are the ultimate shade-loving plant.
 These classy green plants are easy-care and provide a lovely accent to New Guinea impatiens.